Telehealth + MHealth Intervention for Cannabis Use Disorder

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on cannabis use, so it's best to ask the research team for guidance.

-What data supports the effectiveness of the MOMENT-V treatment for cannabis use disorder?
+What prior data suggests that the MOMENT-V intervention is safe for cannabis use disorder treatment?

-What makes the MOMENT-V Intervention treatment unique for cannabis use disorder?
+What evidence suggests that the MOMENT-V intervention could be effective for cannabis use disorder?

 This trial is for young adults with cannabis use disorder who were part of the MOMENT-V open pilot, are patients at Boston Children's Hospital Adolescent/Young Adult Medicine Practice, own a smartphone, and can participate for two weeks.